 - Is your concrete severely cracked?
 A concrete overlay can often work around some minor cracking but if your concrete has experienced significant movement, it is unlikely to be the right application for you.

 - Does the area you’d like to improve has existing concrete?
 Because a concrete overlay requires a solid concrete base, it generally makes the most sense when the great majority of the area is already in place.
 Small areas can be added but if the project requires too much new concrete, an overlay will likely lose its efficiency.

 - Is drainage an issue you are trying to solve?
 Because an overlay is approximately ¼”, it is not capable of correcting poor drainage.

-Now that I have briefly described some of the limitations, let me dig into the benefits:
+Now that we have briefly described some of the limitations, let's dig into the benefits:

 - There is no messy tear out.
 An overlay is like the icing on the cake.
 If you currently have a high-quality concrete slab, an overlay can generally be applied to the surface in just a few short days.
 And without the need for heavy equipment, it is often far less invasive to your lawn and landscape.

 - An overlay can often be used without creating trip hazards.
 In areas where your concrete is adjacent to other surfaces (i.e. drains, skimmer baskets, other hardscapes, door thresholds, coping, etc.) the concrete can be feathered to leave you a surface that is almost flush with your existing elements.
 The thickness can also help supply a high-end look on patios without enough space to install a traditional hardscape product.